rolancon/confetti/README.md

 ### Configuration files

 Since the syntax of Confetti is directly derived from configuration files, the basic section headers and key-value pairs are equivalent to configs.
-A section header consists of opening and closing sqaure brackets _[]_ which contain a term:
+A section header consists of opening and closing square brackets _[]_ which contain a term:

     [term]

-The section can contains whitespace, but this is not recommended:
+The section header can contains whitespace, but this is not recommended:

     [
      term